 Are Your Customers Talking Behind Your Back?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Time was, business owners just wondered nervously what customers were saying to their friends about the company once they left the premises.
+Opinions expressed by Entrepreneur contributors are their own.Time was, business owners just wondered nervously what customers were saying to their friends about the company once they left the premises.
 In the Twitter era, of course, that anxiety has been resolved--their musings are online for all to see.

 The question is, are you listening to what customers are saying on the internet?
 And if so, what's your response?